AduragbemiOyinlola/MentornessInternship/Reel-Task/presentation.md

 ---

-A view is not a real table with data instead, it is a virtual table created from a SELECT query (can be thought of as a reflection) and this shows a subset of data from one of more table.
+A view is not a real table with data instead, it is a virtual table created from a **SELECT** query (can be thought of as a reflection) and this shows a subset of data from one of more table.

 ---

 ## **How to Create a View**

-Views in SQL be created using the syntax below
+Below is a simple syntax of how to create _Views_ in SQL

 ```
 CREATE VIEW view_name AS
 SELECT column1, column2...
 FROM table
+WHERE condition
+ORDER BY condition;
 ```
+- **CREATE VIEW**: this is the statement used in creating the view.
+- **view_name**: the name for the view.

+---
+## **HOW TO DELETE A VIEW**

 ---

 reel structure